directory

 As snow in harvest.
 Thou deceivest thyself:

-'Tis he that sent us hither now to slaughter thee.
+'Tis he that sends us to destroy you here.

 CLARENCE It cannot be; for when I parted with him,